 |Public Vote||Murla Trophy|

-Prints are then sorted into classes, checked for adherence to society and class rules, and judged by a team of three expert judges who are not members of WPS.
+Images will be entered in classes, checked for adherence to society and class rules, and judged by a team of three expert judges who are not members of WPS.

 The official opening of the Annual Exhibition is marked by a Private View evening, when members and their guests may view the exhibition.

 Trophies and Certificates of Merit are also presented.